-45. Non-cash payments for the acquisition of non-current as-
+45. Non-cash payments for the acquisition of non-current assets

-In the course of the 2024 financial year, the FACC Group acquired Level 2: valuation by means of market prices for similar instruassets that were not yet included in the cash flow as they had not been (fully) paid as of the balance sheet date.
-At the same time, ters observable on the market liabilities from capital investments that had already been acquired in the previous year and are therefore included in the cash flow of Level 3: valuation based on models with significant valuation pathis financial year were repaid.
-This resulted in a decrease in the cash flow from investments of kEUR 186 in the 2024 financial year (previous year: Increase 3,674).
+In the course of the 2024 financial year, the FACC Group acquired assets that were not yet included in the cash flow as they had not been (fully) paid as of the balance sheet date.
+At the same time, liabilities from capital investments that had already been acquired in the previous year and are therefore included in the cash flow of this financial year were repaid.
+This resulted in a decrease in the cash flow from investments of kEUR 186 in the 2024 financial year (previous year: Increase of kEUR 3,674).